Haptic-Apps/Slide/README.md

 You can view a list of known issues and feature requests using [the issue tracker]( https://github.com/ccrama/Slide/issues).
 If you don't see your issue (or you aren't sure) feel free to [submit it!](https://github.com/ccrama/Slide/issues/new)

+Where appropriate a screenshot works wonders to help us see exactly what the issue is.
+You can upload screenshots directly using the github issue tracker or by attaching a link (for example to Imgur), whichever is easier for you.

 #### Translations